Read in 4 minutes

 Install OpenJDK 7 JDK

-If you application requires the older Java SE 7 to be installed on your CentOS 7 server can install OpenJDK 7 JDK package using yum by typing the following command:
+If your application requires the older Java SE 7 to be installed on your CentOS 7 server, install OpenJDK 7 JDK package using yum by typing the following command:

 sudo yum install java-1.7.0-openjdk-devel